 “People don’t want trans fats or lard, corn starch or GMOs,” CEO Jeff Dunn told the Salem Statesman Journal earlier this year.
 “They want healthy, premium products that support our local and domestic economy, and that’s what we’ll always produce.
 Our goal has always been to support our local farm families, and that’s really where this all begins.”

 Willamette Valley Pie Company began in 2001, after the Roth family, who had been growing berries for three generations, bought a nearby pie company.
 Using the original family’s pie recipes and the Roth’s strawberries, raspberries, boysenberries, blueberries, blackberries, cranberries and marionberries, Willamette Valley Pie Company expanded into Washington and California with more territory in Oregon.
 They now have an eye on the Midwest.

 To accommodate this expansion, Willamette Valley Pie Company recently moved their production to an industrial park in Silverton.
 The fruit company still offers U-pick opportunities during the summer and a retail store at the original location, where visitors can enjoy all of their products including freshly baked goods, jams and syrups, flash frozen fruits, shakes, smoothies and even lunch items.
 You’ll also find a few other locally produced items from the company’s farm friends.

 In addition to the full line of products, including seasonal holiday pies, that can be found in the Salem retail store, Willamette Valley Pie Company also has a pie stand at the Woodburn outlet mall and has been increasing their presence in grocery stores around the state.
-You can even order their delicious and wholesome pies online to be delivered wherever you celebrate the holidays.
 Because everyone wants pies just like Grandma makes, but with less work for Grandma.